-Intellectual disability is a disability characterized by significant limitations both in intellectual functioning and in adaptive behavior originating before the age of 18.
+Intellectual disability is a disability characterized by significant limitations both in intellectual functioning and in adaptive behavior manifesting during the developmental period.
 The term intellectual disability covers the same population of individuals who were diagnosed previously with "mental retardation" in number, kind, level, type, and duration of the disability and the need of people with this disability for individualized supports and services.
 Furthermore, every individual who is or was eligible for a diagnosis of "mental retardation" is eligible for a diagnosis of intellectual disability.